KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-pyladies-remote-talk/README.md

 ### Thank You

 Feel free to contact me.
+If you make progress based on my talk, I'd love to know.
+Send me a note if you get the chance.

 Useful Resources:
 https://git.io/v5kpy